aimee-mcneil-melville/ToDo-Full-Stack/project-plan-template.md

 # Project Plan Template

-feel free to vary
+Feel free to vary.

-## Learning Objectives
+## Learning objectives

 What do you want to get better at?

 ## Description

-A description of your project
+A description of your project.

-## Repo
+## GitHub repository

-Link to the repo - very important
+Link to the repo (very important).

 ## Technologies

-What technologies are you going to play with
+What technologies are you using?

 ## Milestones

-What milestones and timeline do you want to commit to
+What are the timings of your milestones?